open-telemetry/opentelemetry-demo/docs/forking.md

 ## Building Custom Images

 Docker Compose uses `IMAGE_VERSION` and `IMAGE_NAME` from `.env` to tag all images.
 Modify these values in order to push or pull custom images from your container registry of choice.

 ## Configuring the Collector

-The collector is configured to export traces to jaeger and metrics to prometheus in [otelcol-config.yml](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/otelcollector/otelcol-config.yml)
+The collector is configured to export traces to Jaeger and metrics to Prometheus in [otelcol-config.yml](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/otelcollector/otelcol-config.yml)